danielabar/meblog/src/markdown/audit-rails-project-with-thoughtbot-skill.md

 category: "rails"
 related:
   - "Building an AI Blog Editor with Claude Skills"
-  - "Add RuboCop to a Legacy Project"
+  - "Add Rubocop to an Existing Rails Project"
   - "The Code-Adjacent Power of AI"
 ---